 When you save a change to a configuration file, Funnelback will automatically create a backup file (unless you deselect the save backup file option).
 This will create a backup of the file with the timestamp appended to the file name.

 Back files can be restored from the file manager if your user has permission.

 If you have upload permission, you will see an upload button:

 To upload a file:

-- Click choose file or browse to select the (local) file on your workstation;
+Click choose file to select the (local) file on your computer;

-The file will be transferred from your workstation to the Funnelback server.
+The file will be transferred from your computer to the Funnelback server.